jerk1022/looker_content_cleanup_automation/README.md

 The script executes the following steps each time it is run:

-1. Get two query IDs which run a System Activity query to identify content unused in the past 90 days and content deleted more than 90 days ago, respectively.
+1. Get two query IDs which run a System Activity query to identify content unused in the past 90 days (default) and content deleted more than 90 days ago (default), respectively.
 2. Run both queries to get data for unused content and deleted content.
 3. Soft delete unused content.
 4. Permanently delete content in Trash folder.